PaulUno777/prisma-paginator/README.md

 #### Parameters

 - prisma (PrismaClient): An instance of PrismaClient.
-- model (string): The name of the Prisma model to paginate.
+- model (string): The name of the Prisma model.
 - pageOption (PageOption): Options for pagination.
-- prismaParams (PrismaParams, optional): Additional Prisma query parameters.
+- prismaParams (PrismaParams, optional): Additional Prisma query syntax parameters.

 #### Returns